PranavKK1201/LectureScribe/README.md

 - **Text Processing**: mT5, NLP techniques

 ## Project Workflow

-1. **Video Capture**
-   - Capture classroom lecture video.
-   - Extract frames at regular intervals (every 15 seconds)

-2. **Text Extraction**
-   - Pre-process video frames
-   - Apply grayscaling and thresholding
-   - Detect text contours
-   - Extract text using PaddleOCR

-3. **Audio Transcription**
-   - Convert audio to WAV format
-   - Create silence-based audio chunks
-   - Transcribe using Google Speech Recognition

-4. **Note Generation**
-   - Combine extracted video and audio texts
-   - Use prompt engineering
-   - Generate consolidated notes using Gemini API
+1.  **Video Capture**: The process begins by capturing the classroom lecture video.
+To ensure comprehensive coverage without overwhelming the system, frames are systematically extracted at a 15-second interval, capturing key moments and written content.
+2.  **Text Extraction**: Each extracted frame undergoes a series of pre-processing steps to optimize it for OCR.
+This includes applying **grayscaling** to simplify the image and **thresholding** to create a high-contrast binary image.
+The system then detects **text contours** to isolate text regions before using **PaddleOCR** to extract the written content.
+3.  **Audio Transcription**: The audio track from the video is converted to WAV format for processing.
+It is then segmented into **silence-based audio chunks** to improve the accuracy of transcription.
+Each chunk is individually processed by the **Google Speech Recognition** API to generate a time-aligned transcript.
+4.  **Note Generation**: The text extracted from video frames and the audio transcript are combined.
+Using carefully crafted **prompt engineering**, this consolidated text is passed to the **Gemini API**, which organizes the information, corrects errors, removes redundancies, and generates a final set of structured and easy-to-read notes.

 ## Research Objectives

-- Develop real-time classroom content digitization system
+-   Develop a robust, real-time system capable of digitizing classroom content from both visual and auditory sources.
-- Implement AI-powered note summarization
+-   Implement and refine an AI-powered note summarization engine to produce structured and contextually accurate study materials.
-- Evaluate system effectiveness in enhancing student learning
+-   Evaluate the system's effectiveness and impact on student learning engagement and academic performance through user studies.
-- Compare with existing solutions
+-   Benchmark the performance and features of LectureScribe against existing commercial and open-source note-taking solutions.

 ## Future Improvements

-- Speech-to-text conversion enhancement
-- Input stream synchronization
-- Subject-specific AI model training
-- Mobile app integration
+-   **Speech-to-Text Conversion Enhancement**: Investigate and integrate more advanced speech recognition models to improve transcription accuracy, particularly for specialized academic vocabulary.
+-   **Input Stream Synchronization**: Implement a precise, timestamp-based mechanism to perfectly align text extracted from video frames with the corresponding spoken transcript for greater contextual accuracy.
+-   **Subject-Specific AI Model Training**: Fine-tune AI models for specific academic subjects like mathematics or biology to better understand and format domain-specific notations, diagrams, and terminology.
+-   **Mobile App Integration**: Develop a dedicated mobile application for iOS and Android to allow users to record lectures, view generated notes, and study material on the go.

 ## Installation